WooCommerce stock sync plugin comparison by workflow, not just feature lists

 Ignoring sheet direction

 Some workflows only pull data from Sheets to WooCommerce.
-Others also push WooCommerce changes back to Sheets.
+However, others also push WooCommerce changes back to Sheets.

 Mixing stock and price updates blindly

-Stock and pricing are different risks.
-Price changes should use a separate, controlled workflow.
+Because stock and pricing are different risks, price changes should use a separate, controlled workflow.

 Helpful comparison resources